Dip of the Horizon

 On the other hand, when there is a strong temperature inversion, k can reach, or exceed, unity.
 The case k = 1 corresponds to horizontal rays that orbit the Earth indefinitely (a situation considered in exquisite detail by Kummer.)
 Values larger than 1 correspond to ducting conditions; if the observer is inside the duct, a pseudo-horizon appears above the astronomical one, so the dip of this apparent horizon is negative — a remarkable phenomenon that really is observed, occasionally.

-On the other hand, the distance to the horizon turns out to be sensitive to the intervening thermal structure.
-That structure tends to make the distance to the apparent horizon appreciably larger than the simplistic argument above would suggest.
+On the other hand, the distance to the horizon is sensitive to the intervening thermal structure.
+Variations in lapse rate between eye and surface tend to make the distance to the apparent horizon appreciably larger than the simplistic argument above would suggest.
+And that means that it's common to see objects that are beyond the limit of visibility calculated from the Standard Atmosphere's refraction — especially if there's an offshore breeze that blows hot air from the land out over cold water.

 Furthermore, the air temperature near the perigee point on the horizon ray is considerably closer to the temperature at eye level than is the temperature of the actual surface.
 That's because the Earth's surface isn't smooth: on land, your line of sight is usually intercepted by plants and structures well above the ground surface; and at sea, the apparent horizon is at a wave crest, well above the mean surface of the water.
 So it's difficult to know what temperature to use for the lowest point along the horizon ray.
+The effect is large for observers near sea level: raising the air temperature 1°C is nearly equivalent to raising the eye by 9 meters (about 30 feet).
 (See here for more details.)

-Even so, it's fair to say that the dip is increased when inferior mirages are present, and decreased (or even negative) when thermal inversions and superior mirages occur.
+Even so, it's fair to say that the dip is increased when inferior mirages are present, and decreased (or even negative) when thermal inversions occur, with or without mirages.

 You can see some examples of dip variations in the green-flash pictures taken by Oscar Medina from his home at Pacific Beach, which have vanished from the live Web but are available up to about 2014 at the Wayback Machine.
 (The best examples are near the bottom of his Web page.)
 Several of his pictures show the roof of a large building nearly level with the sea horizon.
 In the ones having an inferior-mirage flash, the sea horizon is very nearly even with the top of the building.
 These flashes require water warmer than the air.
 But those with mock-mirage flashes, which are produced by thermal inversions below eye level, and hence require water considerably colder than the air at eye level, show a visibly higher sea horizon.